davewalker5/ti-84-python/README.rst

 ========================

 To generate the documentation, a virtual environment should be created, the requirements should be installed using pip and the environment should be activated.
-Both the "src" and "src/maths" folders should be added to PYTHONPATH.
+The "src", "src/common" and "src/maths" folders should be added to PYTHONPATH.

 HTML documentation can then be created by running the following commands from the "docs" sub-folder: